 uberAgent does not manage the deployment process of custom scripts to the endpoints.
 Please feel free to use either your existing software distribution system or Splunk’s Deployment Server.

-Custom scripts can be executed in three different contexts:
+Custom scripts can be executed in different contexts, depending on the operating system.

 The script context is configured per timer.
 Of course, you can configure multiple timers for independent execution of different scripts.

 To uniquely identify RDS sessions, uberAgent creates its own session GUIDs.
 These GUIDs are part of all sourcetypes containing data related to user sessions (e.g., logon and logoff).